-Definition 4.8.
-For a tree $g \in G(D)$ , we measure the extent to which g is selfdissimilar under local rewiring by the metric rsd(g) defined as the number of simple similar neighbors that are disconnected graphs.
-For trees, $rsd(g) = sd(g) = -s + (l^2 - l + d^2)/2$ , so this local rewiring selfdissimilarity is identical to motif self-dissimilarity and directly related to low s(g) values.
+Definition 3.
+For a tree $g \in G(D)$, we measure the extent to which g is self-dissimilar under local rewiring by the metric rsd(g) defined as the number of simple similar neighbors that are disconnected graphs.

+For trees, $rsd(g) = sd(g) = -s + (l^2 - l + d^2)/2$, so this local rewiring self-dissimilarity is identical to motif self-dissimilarity and directly related to low s(g) values.
 This is because only motif (iii) results in simple but not connected similar neighbors.

-4.5.
-A Coherent Nonstochastic Picture
+4.5 A Coherent Non-Stochastic Picture

-Here, we pause to reconsider the features/claims for SF graphs in the existing literature (see Section 3.1) in light of our structural approach to graphs with scaling degree sequence D. In doing so, we make a simple observation: high-s(g) graphs exhibit most of the features highlighted in the SF literature, but low-s(g) graphs do not, and this provides insight into the diversity of graphs in the space G(D).
-Perhaps more importantly, given a graph with scaling degree D, the s(g) metric provides a litmus test as to whether or not the existing SF literature might be relevant to the network under study.
+Here, we pause to reconsider the features/claims for SF graphs in the existing literature (Section 3.1) in light of our structural approach to graphs with scaling degree sequence D. In doing so, we make a simple observation: high-s(g) graphs exhibit most of the features highlighted in the SF literature, but lows(g) graphs do not, and this provides insight into the diversity of graphs in the space G(D).
+Perhaps more importantly, given a graph with scaling degree D the s(g) metric provides a "litmus test" as to whether or not the existing SF literature might be relevant to the network under study.

 By definition, all graphs in G(D) exhibit power laws in their node degrees provided that D is scaling.
-However, preferential attachment mechanisms typically yield only high-s(g) graphs-indeed, the $s{\text{max}}$ construction uses what is essentially the "most preferential" type of attachment mechanism.
-Furthermore, while all graphs having scaling degree sequence D have high-degree nodes or hubs, only for high-s(q) graphs do such hubs tend to be critical for overall connectivity.
-While it is certainly possible to construct a graph with low s(g) and having a central hub, this need not be the case, and our work to date suggests that most low-s(q) graphs do not have the type of central hubs that create an "Achilles' heel."
-Additionally, we have illustrated that high-s(g) graphs exhibit striking self-similarity properties, including that they are largely preserved under appropriately defined graph transformations of trimming, coarse-graining and random pairwise degree-preserving rewiring.
-In the case of random rewiring, we offered numerical evidence and heuristic arguments in support of the conjecture that, in general, high-s(q) graphs are the likely outcome of performing such rewiring operations, whereas low-s(g) graphs are unlikely to occur as a result of this process.
+However, preferential attachment mechanisms typically yield only high-s(g)graphs-indeed the s{\max} construction uses what is essentially the "most preferential" type of attachment mechanism.
+Furthermore, while all graphs having scaling degree sequence D have high-degree nodes or "hubs", only for high-s(g) graphs do such hubs tend to be critical for overall connectivity.
+While it is certainly possible to construct a graph with low s(g) and having a central hub, this need not be the case, and our work to date suggests that most low-s(g) graphs do not have the type of central hubs that create an "Achilles' heel".
+Additionally, we have illustrated that high-s(g) graphs exhibit striking self-similarity properties, including that they are largely preserved under appropriately defined graph transformations of trimming, coarse graining and random pairwise degreepreserving rewiring.
+In the case of random rewiring, we offered numerical evidence and heuristic arguments in support of the conjecture that in general high-s(g) graphs are the likely outcome of performing such rewiring operations, whereas lows(g) graphs are unlikely to occur as a result of this process.